mrgrshift/toolisk/README.md

 #Installation
 `bash install.sh` <br>
-It will ask you for mailgun account to handle your notifications.
-After you install you will have the choose to run 2 scripts:<br>
+It will ask you for mailgun account to handle your notifications.<br>
+After you install it you con run the following scripts:<br>
 <br>
 `bash blockheight.sh` This script will watch and compare your blockheight against top height.<br>
 <br>